|2022||Julie Morstad. Time is a Flower. Toronto: Tundra Books, 2021.|

-- The award will be given to outstanding books of the picture book genre in which the author and illustrator achieve artistic and literary unity.
+- The award will be given to an outstanding picture book in which the author and illustrator achieve artistic and literary unity.

-- The book must give equal consideration to the text or storyline (in the case of wordless picture books) and visual material.
+- The book should give equal consideration to the text or storyline (in the case of wordless picture books) and visual material.

 - There should be a seamless integration of text/storyline, illustration and design.

 - Elements of the story that draw upon or are inspired by real cultures, folklore and history should be done respectfully and authentically.

 - Books must be published between January 1 and December 31, 2022.

 - Both the author and illustrator must be Canadian citizens or permanent residents of Canada.

 - Books may be published in Canada or abroad.

 - Books must be first foreign or first Canadian editions.
 New editions or re-issues of previously published titles are not eligible for submission.